technion/erlvulnscan/README.md

 Web based concurrent scanner for CVE-2015-1635.

+[Live implementation running here](http://erlvulnscan.lolware.net/).
+This demonstration website is used for development of this project and it stability is not guaranteed.

 [Information on this project is written here](https://lolware.net/2015/06/15/mass-vulnerability-scanning.html).
 As the "TODO" list documented there has been completed this code is now in a stable state.

 [Code documentation can be found here](https://htmlpreview.github.io/?https://github.com/technion/erlvulnscan/blob/master/doc/index.html).